fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 ### Notes on generated code

-In the preview release some codes are mandatory and special to FramerFlow.
+In the beta release some auto generated codes which is in `app.js` are mandatory.
+Two things are most important.
+1. Special comment which starts with `/* @flow */`
+2. `require` auto generated configuration file

 The code starts with special comment.

 ```javascript